OthankQ/100-days-of-code/r1-log.md

 ### R1D66
 Finished up to lecture 128 on Zero to Mastery course.
 Completed the shopping list challenge!
 Just steps away from starting Advanced JS section.
 Very Excited!

+### R1D67
+Finished up to lecture 137 and finished the gradient background generator challenge.
+The lectures are covering advanced JS now!
+Interesting stuff!